 If you must drive, prebook your parking.
 Rod Laver Arena has event parking for $20 but you need to prebook as it sells out.
 Note that actually entering and exiting the carpark can take a long time (up to 45 minutes).

-My preferred parking is the Secure Parking at 11 Exhibition Street, which normally costs $15 if you enter after 2pm.
+My preferred parking is the Wilson Parking at 11 Exhibition Street.
 I then take the tram two stops to Rod Laver Arena or it’s a 10 minute walk.

 - Park your pram